xmeng1/shibboleth-identityprovider/custom/README.txt

   This error occurs because Ant is unable to ignore references to directories of jars that don't exist.
 Simply create a 'lib' directory in your extension directory structure, you do not have to place anything in it.

+4.2 Duplicate web resources
+  If Ant encounters more than one web resource, like a JSP page, with the same name in the same destination in the war it will place N copies of that file in the war (per the zip spec), one for each time it encounters the file.
+The contents of ALL files will be the contents of the last file with that name that it encountered.
+So, if you attempt to override the login.jsp file in your extension, for example, your war will have two login.jsp files and both will contain the contents of your extension's log in jsp (because it's encountered after the main shib one).